University: University of Auckland

 Insurance (and reinsurance – the insurance of insurers) is an integral part of commercial activity throughout the world.
 The insurance practices of top-end firms advise on a range of areas, including coverage disputes, investment management, documentation, mergers and acquisitions (M&A) of insurers, and the transfer of books and business between insurers.
 Regulatory law governs matters such as the establishment and regulation of insurance companies throughout the world.
-Clients include insurers, reinsurers and UK insurance institutions, as well as major insured companies and their captive insurers.
+Clients include insurers, reinsurers and investors in the insurance industry, as well as major insured companies and their captive insurers.

 The small legal community in Benjamin Lyon’s native New Zealand meant he didn’t have to decide between becoming a barrister or a solicitor.
 Instead, the decision was between pursuing a career as a corporate or disputes lawyer and that was frankly a “very easy” one for him to make.
 Not only had Benjamin matched his skillset and personality to that of a corporate lawyer, but he'd also realised that the work disputes lawyers are involved in simply wasn’t for him.

 “I enjoy the corporate world and bringing people together to do transactions.
 I picked corporate law because I thought I’d genuinely enjoy my time practising as a lawyer in this area,” he explains.
 Attracted by the idea of negotiating deals, he adds, “I knew this was where I wanted to spend my time”.